 Some stores have opened their online Black Friday shops early, and you can already sign up to their newsletters to have deals sent to your inbox.
 Although a nightmare to keep on top of if you subscribe to a few, it's much easier than having to sift through the best deals yourself.
 Here's a handy list of the Black Friday pages already live:

 - Currys Black Friday

 - AO.com Black Friday

 Or, of course, you can keep returning to us, because we'll be monitoring the best deals for you daily.
 We have already started rounding up some of the predicted best Black Friday deals, so keep an eye out on these pages for any updates:

 6. Check Black Friday returns' policies

-Always check returns' policies, Black Friday or not.
+Always check returns policies, Black Friday or not.
 You definitely don't want to purchase something with a large price tag to later find that it's not what you are looking for, or doesn't fit your requirements.
-The majority of stores' returns' policies for Black Friday will be the usual 28 days, but it's definitely worth checking.
+The majority of stores' returns policies for Black Friday will be the usual 28 days, but it's definitely worth checking.